olcf/NewUserQuickStart/Frontier/README.md

 $ conda list
 ```

-### Setting up a Custom environment
+### Setting up a Custom Environment

 Suppose you wanted to install the `numpy` package.
-If you do that in your base environment, it could get messy as you instill more pacakages because they could conflict with one another.
-So you will want to setup a custom environment that contains consistent versions of all the packages that you want to use for each particular project.
-This next hands-on walks you through setting up a custom env. that we will use later in the training.
+If you do that in your base environment, it could get messy as you install more packages.
+It is a best practice to setup a custom environment that contains consistent versions of all the packages that you want to use for each particular project.
+This next hands-on walks you through setting up a custom environment that we will use later in the training.

-Open a new browser tab or window and direct it to https://docs.olcf.ornl.gov/software/python/index.html#custom-environments.
+Open a new browser tab or window and direct it to [https://docs.olcf.ornl.gov/software/python/index.html#custom-environments](https://docs.olcf.ornl.gov/software/python/index.html#base-environment).
 In the tabs under "To create and activate an environment:" follow the instructions for the resource you are working on.
 If you are on Odo, follow the Frontier instructions.

 For this exercise we will create a custom environment called *globus_env* in your /ccs/proj/<<your_project_id>>.
 If you are on Odo, you will use /ccsopen/proj/<<your_project_id>>.